 When we spend time comparing ourselves with other people this often produces the bitter twin fruits of self-obsession, which are: shame and pride.
 Shame is the feeling that I am no good, worth little or nothing, of no value.
 Pride is the feeling that I am more valuable than other people.

-There is, it should be noted, a "healthy pride."
+There is a "healthy pride."
 C.S.
 Lewis talks about it in his chapter "The Great Sin" in Mere Christianity.
-But self-obsessive pride and shame are punishers of the soul, and are rooted in comparing ourselves with others.
+But self-obsessive pride and shame are punishers of the soul, rooted in comparing ourselves with others.
 Here are some things about comparison, sort of a phenomenology of comparison.

 Look to God.

 You are loved because of this relationship, not because of any intrinsic abilities you have, which are nothing in comparison to God.

 Be free from spending time comparing yourself to other people.

 Set your eyes on Jesus, the author and perfector of your faith.